Section 1782 discovery: Remaining areas of uncertainty

 The case law so far is split as to whether a section 1782 order may compel a person located in the United States to produce documents that are located outside the US.
 Sherby has argued that most cases that have addressed the subject do not expressly hold that there is any geographical limitation to section 1782 and that, in determining whether to apply section 1782 to documents outside the US, the main issue that courts have considered is whether there is evidence indicating either (1) that the applicant is trying to circumvent a restriction of the foreign tribunal or (2) that an order of production would interfere with the foreign proceedings.

 The U.S. Court of Appeals for the Ninth Circuit declined to rule on the point in Four Pillars Enterprises Co v Avery Dennison Corp 308 F3d 1075 (2002).
-The Seventh Circuit refused extra-territorial discovery in Kestrel v.
-Joy Global, 362 F.3d 401 (2004), but this appears mainly to have been because the documents sought were outside the target company’s files.
+The Seventh Circuit refused extraterritorial discovery in Kestrel v.
+Joy Global, 362 F.3d 401 (2004), but this appears mainly to have been because the documents sought were outside the target company's files.
 The District Court for the District of Columbia ruled against extra territorial discovery in Norex Petroleum Ltd v Chubb Ins Co of Canada 384 F Supp 2d 45 (2005).
-Subsequently, however, the Eleventh Circuit allowed extra-territorial discovery in Sergeeva v Tripleton Int’l Limited 834 F3d 1194 (2016).
+Subsequently, however, the Eleventh Circuit allowed extraterritorial discovery in Sergeeva v Tripleton Int’l Limited 834 F3d 1194 (2016).
 The Second Circuit then held in In re del Valle Ruiz 939 F3d 520 (2019) that Section 1782 does not contain any categorical bar to extraterritorial discovery.
 Other Circuits have not addressed the issue.

 In Fleischmann v.
 McDonald’s Corp., 466 F. Supp.
 2d 1020 (2006), the District Court for the Northern District of Illinois took the view that Section 1782 permits orders requiring non-parties to produce documents and to give oral testimony by deposition, but not orders to answer written interrogatories.
 At least one 2007 case, however, did require a non-party to answer interrogatories.

 Interrogatories were ordered by the District Court for the District of Columbia in In re Application of The Islamic Republic of Pakistan for an Order Permitting Discovery Pursuant to 28 U.S.C. § 1782, Misc.
 Action No. 18-103 (D.D.C.
 April 10, 2019).

 In Minatec Finance S.A.R.L. v.
 SI Group, Inc., No. 1:08-CV-269 (LEK/RFT), 2008 WL3884374 (August 18, 2008) the District Court for the Northern District of New York held that a German tax auditing procedure is a "tribunal" for the purposes of Section 1782 discovery.